jgaurav23/git-for-devops/commands.md

-#Git Commands
+Git and Linux Command History Explained

+Directory & File Operations
 mkdir git-for-devops
-Creates a new directory named git-for-devops.
+Create a new directory named git-for-devops.

 ls
-Lists the contents of the current directory.
+List files and directories in the current path.

 cd git-for-devops/
-Changes directory into git-for-devops.
+Navigate into the git-for-devops directory.

 pwd
-Prints the current working directory path.
+Print the full path of the current working directory.

 vim hello.txt
-Opens or creates a file called hello.txt in the vim text editor.
+Create or open hello.txt using the Vim text editor.

-ls
-Again, lists the contents of the current directory.

-git init
-Initializes a new Git repository in the current directory.

-ls -lart
-Lists all files, including hidden ones, with details, in reverse time order.

-git status
-Shows the current state of the working directory and staging area.

-exit
-Exits the terminal or shell session.

-ls
-Lists contents (likely run after logging back in or opening terminal again).

-cd git-for-devops/
-Navigates again into the git-for-devops directory.

-ls
-Lists contents of the directory.

-pwd
-Prints the full path of the current working directory.

-ls -lart
-Detailed list again, reversed by time.

 touch one.txt
-Creates an empty file named one.txt.
+Create an empty file named one.txt.

-ls -lart
-Lists files with details again to see the newly created file.

 touch two.txt
-Creates another empty file named two.txt.
+Create another empty file named two.txt.

-ls -lat
-Lists files with details, sorted by modification time.

-ls -lar
-Lists all files in reverse order including hidden ones.

-git status
-Shows which files are untracked, staged, or modified.
+touch three.txt
+Create a third file named three.txt.

 rm hello.txt
-Deletes hello.txt.

-ls
-Checks if the file was deleted successfully.
+Delete the file hello.txt.

+Git Repository Setup & Status
+git init
+Initialize a new Git repository in the current directory.

 git status
-Shows that hello.txt was deleted and new files are untracked.
+Show the current state of the working directory and staging area.

 git add .
-Stages all changes (new, modified, deleted files) for commit.
+Stage all changes (new, modified, deleted files) for commit.

-git status
-Shows the staged changes.

-git commit -m "it is initial commit"
-Commits the staged changes with a message.

-git log
-Shows the commit history.

-ls
-Lists current files.

-vim one.txt
-Opens one.txt in vim to edit it.

-git status
-Shows that one.txt has been modified.

 git add one.txt
-Stages the modified one.txt file.
+Stage the modified one.txt file for commit.

-git status
+git add three.txt
-Confirms that one.txt is staged for commit.
+Stage the newly created three.txt file.

-git commit -m "changes in one.txt"
+git commit -m "commit message"
-Commits the changes to one.txt with a message.
+Commit staged changes with a custom message.

-gitlog
-(Typo) Should be git log.

 git log
-Shows the commit history.
+View the commit history.

-exit
-Exits the shell.

-cd git-for-devops/
-Re-enters the working directory.

-ls
-Lists files again.

-git status
-Checks for any new changes.

-git log
-Views commit history again.
+Git Branching
 git branch
-Lists all branches in the repo.
+List all branches in the repository.

-git sttus
-(Typo) Should be git status.

-git status
-Shows status correctly.

-git branch
-Shows current and other branches again.

-git -b checkout dev
-(Incorrect command) The correct one follows.

 git checkout -b dev
-Creates and switches to a new branch called dev.
+Create and switch to a new branch named dev.

-git branch
-Confirms that you're now on the dev branch.

-ls
-Lists files again.

-touch three.txt
-Creates a file named three.txt.

-git status
-Shows that three.txt is untracked.

-git add three.txt
-Stages the new file.

-git status
+git checkout master
-Confirms that three.txt is staged.

-git commit -m "three.txt added"
-Commits the new file to the dev branch.
+Switch back to the master branch.

-git stats
-(Typo) Should be git status.

-git status
-Shows a clean working directory after commit.
+File Listings (Various Formats) ls -lart
+Long list format including hidden files, sorted by time in reverse.

+ls -lat
+Long list sorted by modification time.

-ls
+ls -lar
-Lists current files.
+Long list in reverse order with all files.

 ls -r
-Lists files recursively in subdirectories.
+Recursive listing of files and directories.

 ls -t
-Lists files sorted by modification time.
+Sort files by modification time.

-ls -lar
-Detailed list, all files, reverse order.

-date
-Displays the current date and time.

 ls -rt
-Lists files sorted by time in reverse order.
+Sort files by modification time in reverse.

 ls -lrt
-Detailed listing sorted by time, reverse.
+Long listing sorted by modification time in reverse.

-git checkout master
-Switches back to the master branch.

-ls
-Lists files.
+Miscellaneous
+date
+Show the current system date and time.

 exit
-Exits terminal session.
+Exit the current shell session.

 history
-Displays the list of previously used commands.
+Show the list of previously executed commands.

+Mistyped Commands (Corrected for Reference) gitlog → Should be git log

+git sttus → Should be git status

+git -b checkout dev → Should be git checkout -b dev

+git stats → Should be git status